 On Top of that, I overcame my fear of speaking in front of a camera.
 All thanks to our Digital Marketing Youtube Channel for which I recorded my tutorials and we launched 3 online courses on udemy.

-I did manage to make few bucks there with a decent feedback from those who attended the course.
+I did manage to make a few bucks there with decent feedback from those who attended the course.

 Along with the above, there have been few hobbies/passions I have perused.

 Lessons At Startup – the blog you are reading is one of them.